coo1y/llm-shopping-online-chatbot/README.md

-# LLM Chatbot for Online Shopping
+# LLM & RAG Chatbot for Online Shopping Website

-A Python-based chatbot application using a large language model (LLM) to enhance online shopping experiences.
+A Python-based chatbot application using a large language model (LLM) with retrieval augmented generation (RAG) to enhance online shopping experiences.
 The chatbot is built with **Streamlit** for the user interface, **OpenAI** for natural language processing, and **PostgreSQL** as the database for storing product information and shopping cart.

 ## Features